 Even though other people can relate to the emotions of love and hate, musings related to your individual circumstances are often not useful.

 Expressions of gratitude or frustration from your experiences can be made without tangents that don’t keep your reader’s best interest in mind.
+It’s one of the most important tips for beginner writers.

 7. Empower a transformation